vs comparison

 Yes — many AEC firms use both.
 Cogram handles the communications layer: meeting notes from Teams and Zoom calls, and RFI drafting from verbal discussions.
 Nomic handles the technical document layer: drawing search, code compliance, submittal review, and specification queries.
 They address different workflows and do not overlap significantly.

 No. Cogram is primarily a meeting intelligence and project communications tool.
 It can draft RFI text based on meeting transcripts but cannot parse or analyze construction drawing files.
-Nomic is the purpose-built tool for drawing-level document intelligence in AEC.
+Nomic is the purpose-built tool for drawing-level AI agents in AEC.

 No. Nomic does not have meeting recording or transcription capabilities.
 Its strength is in static documents — drawings, specifications, submittals, and project archives.
 If meeting automation is a priority, Cogram or a tool like Otter.ai would be more appropriate.